 Roger Fisher and Frank E.A.
 Sander Prize

 This prize was established in 2007 by the Program on Negotiation in honor of Professors Roger Fisher, the Williston Professor of Law, Emeritus, and Frank E.A.
 Sander, the Bussey Professor of Law, Emeritus.
 This prize may be awarded annually to the best student paper on a topic related to negotiation, dispute systems design, mediation, dispute resolution, or ADR.
-Professional school students currently enrolled in a PON-affiliated degree-granting program at Harvard, MIT, or the Fletcher School at Tufts are eligible for the prize.
 The amount of the prize is $1,000.
 The winner’s name will also be engraved on a wall plaque to be displayed at the Program on Negotiation.
-Please note: the deadline for paper submissions for this prize is May 4, 2018.
+Please note: the deadline for paper submissions for this prize is Friday, May 3, 2019.

 Yong K. Kim ’95 Memorial Prize